Azure/azure-iot-sdk-node/service/readme.md

 Once you have installed the package as indicated above, you can start using the features of the Service SDK in your code.
 Below is a code snippet showing how to add a new device in the Azuyre IoT Hub device registry:

 Note that for this sample to work, you will need to [setup your IoT hub][lnk-setup-iot-hub] and retrieve credentials for the service app.
-In the code, replace '[IoT Connection String]' with the connection string of an access policy of your IoT hub.
+Utilize the '[IoT Connection String]', in quotes, on the command line invoking the sample.

 ```js
 var iothub = require('azure-iothub');